TimWhiting/context-sensitive-demand-cfa/RESPONSE.md

 > B: The analysis is defined for a pure functional language and cannot handle imperative constructs, which limits its applicability.

 It is true that the presented analysis does not handle imperative constructs, and this is future work we intend to pursue.
 However, the presented analysis can still be deployed in programs with imperative constructs.
 It will produce sound results for flows that don’t experience imperative update and soundly detect when flows do, and alert appropriately.
 We will make sure this aspect of the analysis is clear in the paper.

-> B: L55 says "can reuse the result in any flow which contains the segment."
-L91 says "offers information to the analysis client regarding which aspects of the context are relevant to a particular analysis question, which the client can use ...."
-Where are these advantages discussed in the technical sections?

-These advantages come along with the memoized fixpoint of ADI, and its resulting cache.
-We will make this more clear.
+I've added this to the Evaluation section.
+It probably could use a few more looks.

 > B: L110: Consider defining f's body to be something other than x (e.g., x+1).
 This distinction can help the reader differentiate between the use of x as the parameter of f and its use as its body.

 This is a good point; we will change the example accordingly.

-> B: L190: Should not q_3 have the same indentation as q_1?

-Yes, thank you; we will fix this.
+THIS DOES NOT WORK WELL WITH THE FLOW / SPACE, maybe we should use superscripts for the intuition section

 > B: L199: How does q_4 propagate information to q_3?
 These queries consider different calling contexts.

-Yes, thank you; we will fix this.

-> B: L267: Rule FIND_BODY: The transitions in the premise and the conclusions are the same.
-Is this correct?

-It is not correct; we will fix the conclusion and remove the inner nested context.
+FIXED, and reworded, because the old version was really confusing.

 > B: L419: Please explain how the use of distinct indeterminate contexts (e.g., ?_x) benefits the analysis.